Updated on Tuesday, 26th November 2024

 What would help:

-Increased education for specific areas of food in Aged Care, specifically in texture modification was a common thread throughout all aspect of the panel discussion and was extended to educating support staff, both full time and casual as well as cross-education of kitchen staff, clinical staff and specialists.
+Increased education for specific areas of food in aged care, specifically in texture modification was a common thread throughout all aspect of the panel discussion and was extended to educating support staff, both full time and casual as well as cross-education of kitchen staff, clinical staff and specialists.

-While some of these challenges are easier to solve than others, Unilever Food Solutions will continue to work with Aged Care Chefs to find ways to support and inspire them to deliver the best meal experiences to their residents they possibly can.
+While some of these challenges are easier to solve than others, we at Unilever Food Solutions will continue to work with aged care chefs to find ways to support and inspire them to deliver the best meal experiences to their residents they possibly can.

 Top recipes